julzinsights/julzinsightcom3/content/about.md

         image_alt: Stephen Ajulu
         content: >
           Hi, I'm Stephen, the founder of Julz Insight.
-I have 8 years of tech experience and I'm knowledgeable in Web Development, Graphic Design, UI/UX Design, Content Creation, I.C.T Equipment Maintenance, Marketing, and more.
+I have 8 years of tech experience and I'm knowledgeable in Web Development, Graphic/Web Design, Content Creation, Marketing, SEO, and more.
 You can call me Julz Insight's "one-man army".
   - type: cta_section
     section_id: cta
     title: Become a Team Player